As email threats multiply, funds pick up Proofpoint

 "This is a high growth environment.
 The downfall of companies in the past is when they don't stay focused and try to expand into other areas," he said.
 "If they stay focused, it's a green field opportunity."

-(With additional reporting by Jim Finkle; Editing by Linda Stern and Richard Chang)
+(With additional reporting by Jim Finkle; Editing by Linda Stern, Richard Chang and Edwina Gibbs)